adamlwgriffiths/PyMesh/README.md

 PyMesh provides functions to process a number of mesh formats and return data in a format that is simple to read and process.

-PyMesh is NOT a grand-unified mesh loader.
+__PyMesh helps you get up and running quickly.__

 Using a single data structure to represent all loaded mesh formats is not just a headache for us, but one for you.

 Many times I've found myself wanting to load a simple mesh, and finding the data caught up in a scene graph with lights, camera and complex materials which are all irrelevant.

-PyMesh helps you get up and running quickly.
+This also means that as new mesh formats and features are added, existing code will not be affected.

-PyMesh is NOT a 3D library.
+__PyMesh is a good foundation for a 3D library.__

-It just processes the data and exposes it in a format that is easy for you to process.
+PyMesh processes mesh formats and exposes them in a format that is easy for you to process.
 Because PyMesh doesn't do any 3D graphics, it is platform and library independent.
-PyMesh is a good foundation for a 3D library.

 Features